cheqd/cheqd-node/docker/cheqd_node/README.md

 ### node-runner

-Used to run a node in one command.
-The following env variable should be defined:
+Used to initialize configuration files and run a node in one command.

+Parameters:

 - `NODE_MONIKER` - node moniker;
 - `GENESIS` - base64 encoded content of `genesis.json`;